 For easy failback with SM-S, follow these steps:1.
 Be sure that SnapMirror Synchronous is licensed on the destination (which has now become the source).

-Cheryl George is a Technical Marketing Engineer with over 15 years of experience in everything Microsoft and its data protection.
-Being in Product Management, she helps build state-of-the-art products and enterprise solutions which help solve real-world customer and business problems.
+Cheryl George is a Product Manager with over 19 years of experience in the IT industry.
+She helps build state-of-the-art products and enterprise solutions which help solve real-world customer and business problems.
+And works on Go-to-Market and Messaging Strategy.
 Customer engagements is what she enjoys the most.
 Cheryl is music enthusiast.
 She maintains her Zen through yoga and mindful walking.
 She loves to travel but the irony is that it mostly happens in the head.